kgdunn/pid-book/univariate-review/univariate-review.rst

 	One advantage of the paired test is that often a fewer number of samples are required to obtain a more sensitive result than when analyzing the data as from two distinct, unpaired groups.

 	Construct the confidence interval for both cases, substitute in these values and then compare the confidence intervals.
-The equations for both confidence intervals are derived directly from the :math:`z`-value appearing in the class notes.
+The equations for both confidence intervals are derived directly from the :math:`z`-value.

 	**Unpaired case**: